 The purpose of the Practicum is to blend practical field experiences with academic learning.
 The Practicum is defined as the process and product resulting from a planned, supervised practical experience, strategically designed to provide an opportunity for you to support and apply your academic knowledge and acquired skills to a specific project in the public health arena.

-The Practicum must meet the mission of student's MPH concentration: Health Analytics, Health Policy & Management, or Community Health.
+The Practicum must meet the mission of the student's MPH concentration: Epidemiology and Biostatistics, Generalist, Health Policy & Management, or Community Health.

 The mission of each concentration is outlined below.